indyjo/bitwrk/README.md

 for computing services, an idea I had in 2011 when I saw the enormous amounts of computing capacity dedicated to mining Bitcoin.

-Since then, the work needed to mine a single bitcoin has increased by at least a factor of 50!
+Since then, the work needed to mine a single Bitcoin has increased by at least a factor of 50!
 (See http://blockchain.info/charts/hash-rate)

 If generating this enormous amount of work for nothing more than a